-Dry fit both centering rings into the airframe and over the motor mount tube.
+Dry fit the notched centering ring into the airframe and over the motor mount tube.
 The notched ring can be a little snug in the airframe and on the motor tube.
 If it is tight, sand the ID and/or OD for a better fit.
-The standard centering ring should be a little looser in the airframe and over the motor mount tube to aid in later removal.
-Sand the ID and/or OD for a looser fit if necessary.
+Dry fit the tailcone.
+It should be a little looser in the airframe and snug, but not tight over, the motor mount tube to aid in later removal.
+Sand the ID and/or OD (of the shoulder area) for a looser fit if necessary.

-Spread a bead of epoxy around the circumference of one end of the motor tube leaving a 1" gap in the bead for the notch in the centering ring.
+Spread a bead of epoxy around the circumference of one end of the centering ring motor tube leaving a 1" gap in the bead for the notch in the centering ring.
 Slip the notched centering ring over the motor tube with the notch aligned with the gap in the epoxy bead.
 Be sure the notch in the ring remains clear of epoxy.
 Locate the ring 1/2" from the end of the motor tube and allow the epoxy to set.
 Apply an epoxy fillet to each side of the ring still keeping the notch clear.

-Slide the standard centering ring over the motor tube until 1/8" of the motor tube is protruding beyond the ring.
-Make 3 or 4 tabs using cellophane tape as shown above to aid in removing this ring later.
-Do not use any glue at this time, this centering ring will be removed in a subsequent step.
+Slide the tailcone over the motor tube until it is flush the motor tube.
+Do not use any glue at this time, this tailcone will be removed in a subsequent step.